shakfu/cyfaust/README.md

 To build cyfaust you will need a c++ compiler such as [visual studio community edition](https://visualstudio.microsoft.com/vs/community/) and make sure to install c++/windows sdk build support, `git`, and `cmake`.

-Then do something linke the following:
+Then do something like the following:

 ```bash
 git clone https://github.com/shakfu/cyfaust.git